jugmac00/til/README.md

 My personal `Today I learned` snippets.
 Inspired by someone on the internet.

-Posting them here rather on my blog (https://jugmac00.github.io) is a clear sign that my blogging software is not comfortable enough to use.
+Posting them here rather than on my blog (https://jugmac00.github.io) is a clear sign that my blogging software is not comfortable enough to use.